Poisson-Lie Group structures on semidirect products: Poisson--Lie Groups from Matched Pairs

 we obtain the following Poisson bracket on $\rE^+(2)$:

 Then, putting

 we obtain the bracket \cite{MR1267935}*{Equation (10)} for $\omega = -2$.

-Note that this structure is different from the one behind Woronowicz's example.
+In \cite{MR1096123}*{Section 3}, Woronowicz constructed the quantum group $E_q(2)$ starting with the model E$(2)$ for the group of Euclidean motions of the plane.
+Note that the Poisson--Lie structure obtained here is different from the one behind Woronowicz's example.
 In the notation of \cite{MR1399267}, what we obtained is a scaled version of the cobracket $\delta_3$ on $\fr{e}(2)$, while Woronowicz's $E_q(2)$ corresponds to the family $\delta_1$.
 Nevertheless, there is still some similarity between the two.
 If we pass to the dual $\fr{e}(2)^*$, with basis $\{J^*,P_1^*,P_2^*\}$, then the Lie brackets dualizing $\delta_1$ and $\delta_3$ yield isomorphic Lie algebras.
 Indeed, $\delta_1$ gives

 where $s$ is an auxiliary parameter, while $\delta_3$ gives

 So the linear isomorphism $\rho\colon \fr{e}(2)^* \rightarrow \fr{e}(2)^*$ given by

 satisfies $\rho \circ [\cdot,\cdot]_1 = [\rho(\cdot),\rho(\cdot)]_3$.